Evan-Alewine/DataAnalysis/README.md

 GROUP BY inter_dom;
 ```
 </details>
 This table clearly showed that domestic students had a mean PHQ-9 score .57 points higher than the international students on a 27 point scale.
-Yet that small of a gap is not statistically significant, verified Welch's t-Test found in `t-Test.xlsx` using Excel's Analysis ToolPak.
+Yet that small of a gap is not statistically significant, verified by a t-Test found in `t-Test.xlsx` using Excel's Analysis ToolPak.

 So if the average PHQ-9 was not higher, it may be that the authors meant frequency.
 Given that the PHQ-9 is typically scored in bands, seen [here](https://phq-9.org/blog/phq-9-score-guide-understanding-your-depression-score) I set the cutoff at 10 points indicating "moderate levels of depression".
 <table>